-- SCP Foundation, SCP-2332 ("Thought Messenger").
+- SCP-2332 ("Thought Messenger").
 Because SCP-2332 is made of light, it can pass through solid objects as long as they're made of a substance permeable to light (i.e. not opaque) such as glass and Plexiglas.

 - Subverted in America's Most Haunted; an animated clip shows a ghost getting punched in the fact, causing its teeth to fall out.

 - In Mortasheen, the Xenogog has this power, though it can solidify the tips of its needlelike arms to perform "a surgically perfect lobotomy with a single touch"

 - In the collectible card game Magic: The Gathering, there are entire races of intangible people (the Dauthi, Soltari, and Thalakos).
 Their homeplane got caught between Dominaria and Rath and ripped to shreds, leaving the inhabitants as Intangible Men who can pop in and out of reality at will.

 - Necron Wraiths do this at will in Warhammer 40,000.
 The same technology may play a role in the effectiveness of Necron melee weapons against power armor.

 - As do the C'tan, the masters of the Necrons.